-This year the theme for Women’s HERstory month is “Grow Together, Heal Together, Grow with the Flow.”
-This year, we seek to build community and prioritize self-worth and connection through arts and transformative dialogue about what it means to hold space for femininity and feminine energy for all bodies.
-How can we reconnect to ourselves and how do the powerful women and women-identified activists throughout Herstory impact our present and our goals for the future?
-Come learn, discover, and grow with us as we root ourselves in Herstory.
+The theme for the 2023 Women’s HERstory month was “Grow Together, Heal Together, Grow with the Flow.”
+As part of this theme, we sought to build community and prioritize self-worth and connection through arts and transformative dialogue about what it means to hold space for femininity and feminine energy for all bodies.

 Resources for Women's Herstory Month

 Without the work of women in history, we would not enjoy the rights that we have today.
 Many women have put their lives on the line to fight for social justice and gender equity.
 From Elizabeth Cady Stanton to Amanda Gorman, these women serve to inspire our activism.
 Women’s HERstory Month allows us to reflect on these influential women and ruminate on how they have impacted our world today.
 In addition to engaging with the Women’s Center, below are listed some of the ways that you can celebrate Women’s HERstory Month.

 Schedule a meeting with Student Involvement to get involved with women’s organizations and groups on-campus.